-A WordPress theme takes website templating systems much further.
+A WordPress theme takes web templating systems much further.

-The WP theme system controls every aspect of your website design.
-It allows you to add a “skin” to your site much like a website template system does but it gives you more control over the management and ability to customize all template settings.
+A WordPress theme controls and unifies every aspect of your web site design.
+It allows you to add a “skin” over your entire site in a similar way that a template system does but it also also provides you with more control over the management, presentation and ability to customize the template features.